Unfortunately, try as we might... we just can't seem to read minds or hire anyone with "Charles Xavier like powers."

 - Are they asking friends, doing their own research, reading reviews, etc?

-Questionnaires are an amazing research tool that every agency should use to get clients thinking and gather additional information.
+Questionnaires are an amazing research tool that every agency should use.